skillrepos/k8s-dev-v2/codespace-labs.md

 kz build (or kubectl kustomize)
 ```

 3. Notice the error message about there not being a kustomization file.
 Let's add one.
 There's a basic one in the "extra" directory named "kustomization.yaml".
 Copy it over into the directory.
 Take a look at the contents to see what it does and then run the build command again, passing it to kubectl apply.
+In the file explorer to the left, select the file [**kz/base/kustomization.yaml**](./kz/base/kustomization.yaml)

 ```
 cp ../extra/kustomization.yaml kustomization.yaml